compressors.lib

 : release time = time constant (sec) coming out of compressionknee

-: a gradual increase in gain reduction around the threshold: Below thresh-(knee/2) there is no gain reduction, above thresh+(knee/2) there is the same gain reduction as without a knee, and in between there is a gradual increase in gain reduction.prePost
+: a gradual increase in gain reduction around the threshold: below thresh-(knee/2) there is no gain reduction, above thresh+(knee/2) there is the same gain reduction as without a knee, and in between there is a gradual increase in gain reductionprePost

 : places the level detector either at the input or after the gain computer; this turns it from a linear return-to-zero detector into a log domain return-to-threshold detectorlink

-: the amount of linkage between the channels.
-0 = each channel is independent, 1 = all channels have the same amount of gain reductionN
+: the amount of linkage between the channels: 0 = each channel is independent, 1 = all channels have the same amount of gain reductionN

-: the number of channels of the compressor It uses a strength parameter instead of the traditional ratio, in order to be able to function as a hard limiter.
-For that you'd need a ratio of infinity:1, and you cannot express that in Faust.
 Sometimes even bigger ratios are useful: for example a group recording where one instrument is recorded with both a close microphone and a room microphone, and the instrument is loud enough in the room mic when playing loud, but you want to boost it when it is playing soft.

 References